petergiordano/bolt-prototype/docs/README_workflow-and-collaboration.md

 ## 🤖 Multi-Agent Development Workflow

-This project is developed using a multi-agent collaboration system consisting of four actors:
+This project is developed using a multi-agent collaboration system consisting of five actors:

 1. **User** – Project architect and product owner, guiding standards and vision.
 2. **ChatGPT** – Long-term memory assistant for structure, standards, documentation, and task sequencing.
 3. **Claude Code (in VS Code Terminal)** – File-aware assistant with full-project visibility, useful for synthesis, refactoring, and full-repo reasoning.
 4. **Bolt.new** – Live frontend builder used for rapid prototyping, UI development, and pushing working code directly to GitHub.
+5. **Gemini** – High-recall static analyzer capable of scanning the entire repo structure to identify legacy naming, inconsistencies, or gaps in refactors.

 ### Roles